Classification with Scattering Operators: Classification by Affine Model Selection

-The CureT texture database \cite{Malik} includes 61 classes of image textures of $N = 200^2$ pixels, with 46 training samples and 46 testing samples in each class.
+Texture classification is tested on the CUReT texture database \cite{Malik,Zisserman}, which includes 61 classes of image textures of $N = 200^2$ pixels.
 Each texture class gives images of the same material with different pose and illumination conditions.
 Specularities, shadowing and surface normal variations make it challenging for classification.
+Pose variations require global rotation invariance.
 Figure \ref{curetfig} illustrates the large intra class variability, and also shows that the variability across classes is not always important.

-Classification algorithms with optimized textons have an error rate of 5.35\% \cite{Malik} over this database, and the best result of 2.57\% error rate was obtained in \cite{Zisserman} with an optimized Markov Random Field model.

-Wavelets have been shown to be provide useful models for texture analysis \cite{portilla}.
-Scattering classification results are shown in table \ref{curet}, with exactly the same algorithm as for digit classification.
-With a PCA it greatly improves existing results with an error rate of $0.29\%$.
-The SVM classifier with an optimized polynomial kernel on scattering coefficients achieves a larger error rate of $1.71\%$.

-CureT textures have a strong variability due to illumination.
-For a given three-dimensional surface, grey level variability belong to a linear space of dimension of the order of $10$ \cite{basrijacobs}, mostly generated by low-dimensional functions when the surface is regular.
-Textures are not regular three-dimensional surfaces, however scattering operators seem to preserve this low-dimensional approximation capabilities, which may partly explain the large improvements of linear PCA model selections relatively to SVM classifications over scattering coefficients.

-Learning adjusts the scattering scale to $J=6$ by cross-validation, which is much larger than for hand-written digit recognition.
-Choosing a large scale is necessary to reduce the variance of scattering estimators.
-Indeed, for a given illumination and pose, a texture can be modeled as a realization of a stationary process $F$.
-If $F(x)$ is stationary, since $S_J (p) F(x)$ is obtained through convolution and modulus operators, it remains stationary.
-Moreover $S_J (p) F(x) = S(p) F \star \phi_J (x)$, so

-which does not depend upon $J$ and $x$.
-The average scattering coefficients $\mu (p)$ provide descriptors which discriminate stationary processes including processes having the same Fourier power spectrum.
-For a large class of processes, a single texture realization has a variance

-which decreases exponentially with $J$ \cite{stephane1}.
-Figure \ref{curedecay} shows the exponential decay of $\sigma^2(S_J F)$ as a function of $J$, averaged over several texture classes.
-All textures $F$ are normalized with a zero-mean and a unit variance.
-This exponential variance reduction is due to the scattering averaging by $\phi_J$ and to the iterated removal of random phase fluctuations by scattering modulus operators.
-The cross-validation choice of a large $J$ results from the need to reach a sufficiently small variance $\sigma^2(S_J F)$ to optimize classification results.
+State of the art on this database achieves a 2.46\% error rate, obtained in \cite{Zisserman} with an optimized Markov Random Field model.
+The scattering PCA classifier has a 0.09\% error rate, which is a factor 25 improvement, as shown in Table \ref{curet}.
+The database is randomly split into a training and a testing set, which either comprises 46 training images each as in \cite{Zisserman}, or contains 23 training images as in \cite{curet_rotation}.
+Results are averaged over 10 different splits.

+The cross-validation adjusts the scattering scale $2^J = 2^7$ which is the maximum value.
+Indeed, these textures are fully stationary and increasing the scale reduces the variance of the scattering coefficients variability across realizations.
+Global invariance to rotation and illumination is provided by the PCA affine space models.
+They include the main variation directions of scattering vectors due to rotations or illumination variations.